Course Name: Alexandria Golf & Country Club

 If you’re hoping for a break on the back nine, you will not find one.
 The 10th hole is an intimidating 382 yard dogleg left with the range on the left and tall trees lining the fairway.
 The 11th follows a familiar script playing as a long 553 dogleg left.
 Downhill off the tee, this tight fairway runs back uphill to a large putting surface.
 The 12th hole is one of the weakest designs on the course and also one of the easiest so I wasn’t complaining.
 Playing only 139 yards to a large green, this is a hole you have to par or better for a good round.
 The 13th is another long, uphill 393 yard dogleg left with a devastating forest on the left side of the hole.
 This green runs hard back-to-front and is guarded by a large bunker on the right.
-The 14th hole is possibly the most intimidating par 3 I’ve ever played – 202 yards straight uphill with out of bounds left, a pond before the hole, and a chute of trees overhanging both sides off the tee.
+The 14th hole is one of the most intimidating par threes I’ve played – 202 yards straight uphill with out of bounds left, a pond to carry, and a chute of trees overhanging both sides off the tee.
 The fact that this is the 16th handicap tells you all you need to know about how difficult this course was.

 The 15th is another dogleg, but definitely one of the most fun holes on the course.
 Playing downhill, this hole turns sharply right about 250 yards from the tee.
 Longer hitters can definitely cut the corner here.
 The final par 5, the 513 yard 16th is a dogleg left that features a creek running through the fairway about 200 yards off the tee.
 Your second shot here will be uphill and blind.
 Like most holes at Alexandria, this firm green slopes hard back-to-front.
 The 17th is easily my least favorite hole at Alexandria and a good example of why proper course landscaping is important.
 Trees have overgrown so much on this tight 350 yard dogleg left that it’s not even clear where the fairway is.
 The closing hole is a fitting difficult finale playing downhill and then back uphill at 409 yards.
 A creek bisects this fairway about 200 yards off the tee and trees creep in on the left side for the final 140 yards of the hole.
 The approach shot here runs back uphill with the clubhouse in the background.
 This two-tiered green is one of the most difficult on the course – it was hard to keep putts above the pin on the green.